pepper416/RepData_PeerAssessment1/PA1_template.md

 Q2.
 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+<b>Strategy</b>: If the steps is missing, we will use the mean of that 5 minutes inveral as the estimate.
+Merge the average steps for each interval to the original data and call it as the new column "steps_avg".
+If "steps" is missing, then use the value at "steps_avg".

 ```r
 # use the mean of that 5-minute interval to fill in missing values